MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ps –eaf|grep hv
 ```

+Daemons you may see:
-VSS Snapshot daemon – This daemon is required to create live Linux virtual machine backups.
+* **VSS Snapshot daemon** – This daemon is required to create live Linux virtual machine backups.
-KVP daemon – This daemon allows setting and querying intrinsic and extrinsic key value pairs.
+* **KVP daemon** – This daemon allows setting and querying intrinsic and extrinsic key value pairs.
-fcopy daemon – This daemon implements a file copying service between the host and guest.
+* **fcopy daemon** – This daemon implements a file copying service between the host and guest.

 To install these daemons when using the linux-virtual package, use the following commands as root (or sudo):
 ``` BASH
 # apt-get update